hyecheol123/NomadCoder-CustomHooks/README.md

 ## What I Learn

 - Custom hooks are basically same as helper methods to conduct repeating tasks more conveniently.
+- [Window:beforeunload event](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) fired when the window are **about to be unloaded**.

 ## Project